Building open source does not pay much. Running SaaS is still complicated. We have a better way to let you make money from your hobby.

 When a user runs an actor, it executes under their Apify account.
 We take care of scaling the computing, storage, and network resources, and charge the user for the cloud platform usage.
 This means that you as a developer don’t need to worry about the infrastructure at all.
 It just works.

 Developers who publish an actor can now charge users a monthly rental fee, ranging from a few dollars to hundreds per month.
-Apify gets a 20% fee and charges the customers for the cloud infrastructure.
+100% of the rental fee goes to the developer, Apify will just charge the customers for the cloud infrastructure with regular platform costs.

-So here is the deal: Just focus on building your code, Apify will help you find customers for it, and will take care of running it for them.
+So here's the deal: Just focus on building your code, Apify will help you find customers for it, and will take care of running it for them.

 The best ideas for what to build come from your own needs.
 Whenever you need to automate some workflow, ask yourself: are there other people who might be dealing with the same problem?
 If yes, it might be worth publishing the actor.
 Keep in mind that you don’t need to build from scratch, it’s easy to repurpose existing code as an actor, or call existing actors to do the job.